pdehaye/pdehaye.github.io/src/posts/click-here-so-i-can-teach-you-about-privacy-and-invade-it-too.rst

    :align: center
    :scale: 100%

-The comments below are bound by the Disqus Terms of Service, which `available here <https://help.disqus.com/customer/portal/articles/466259-privacy-policy>`_.
+The comments below are bound by the Disqus Terms of Service, which are `available here <https://help.disqus.com/customer/portal/articles/466259-privacy-policy>`_.

+If you don't like it, you can leave.
+So is the law of the internet.